Freyskeyd/xmpp-rs/README.md

 ```
 ## Build

-To build rust-xmpp:
+To build xmpp-rs:

 `cargo build --release`

 ## License

-rust-xmpp is primarily distributed under the terms of both the MIT license
+xmpp-rs is primarily distributed under the terms of both the MIT license
 and the Apache License (Version 2.0), with portions covered by various
 BSD-like licenses.